Teksta versija

 (1) Subterranean depths and all mineral resources present therein shall be owned by the landowner.

-(2) The landowner or a person accordingly authorised by it, if the landowner is a public entity (hereinafter - the authorised person), may deal with subterranean depths as far as this Law and other laws and regulations do not restrict his or her rights.
+(2) The landowner, including his or her legal or authorised representative (hereinafter - the landowner), may deal with subterranean depths as far as this Law and other laws and regulations do not restrict his or her rights.
+If the landowner is a public entity, an authorised person (hereinafter - the authorised person) shall act on its behalf.

 Chapter II